kuttaineh/pd/README.md

 ```

 ## Usage
+Payd returns a new hourly rate of pay each day.
 ```
 ./payd <day> <worth>
 ```
 **payd** asks for two variables: your day on task and your self-determined worth while performing that day (grade yourself)

-ie: `./payd 2 100`
+Example: `./payd 2 100`
 Interpretation: On day 2 of task I gave 100%

-payd returns a new hourly rate of pay each day.